wikiteams/linda-nlp/README.md

 Third parties

+We utilize GitHub API and HTML resources.
 We use langid.py (https://github.com/saffsd/langid.py) to guess a language used in the dialogues.
+We use the genderchecker.com portal to ask about the gender of a GitHub user, basing on the name (optionally provided by the person).

 Requirements

 Please check requirements.txt file for modules used in the program.
 Virtualenv compatible (won't require compiling external libraries etc.).

+Other info

+If using this dataset and/or tool, please give a reference url and mention (Oskar Jarczyk, 2014) in your paper yet .bib citation info is not ready at this time

 Acknowledgment